Raboo/something_fail/pages/01.blog/bare-metal-image-installs/item.md

 If so, read on.

 So for a while I was looking for a decent solution to deploy physical/bare metal nodes in the same way we do with cloud or virtual nodes.
 I've saw some small mentions on one or two blog posts about installing Linux images on bare metal.
 But no Open Source solution for it.
 So I was thinking, how hard can this be, why haven't anyone done this?
-So I wanted to to do this.
+So I wanted to do this.

 My next thought was, do I have to components to be abile to achieve my goal?
 I went on looking at the components that we were currently using.
 We use [Foreman](https://theforeman.org) for lifecycle management of our Linux nodes.
 Foreman manages our PXE, DHCP and DNS and later even auto discovery.